jeffmcmahan/STYLE/README.md

 ```

 ## Isolation
-STYLE defines a `.isolate` class that can be added to any element to keep it from inheriting values from its ancestors.
+STYLE defines an `.isolate` class that can be added to any element to keep it from inheriting style properties from its ancestors.